 Thankfully, neem oil is quite effective against all types of lawn grubs.

 Here’s all you need to know when using this wonderful insecticide on your lawn.

 Understanding Neem Oil

-Neem oil is a natural extract from pressing the seeds and other parts of Azadirachta indica.
+Neem oil is a natural extract from pressing the seeds and other parts of the neem tree, Azadirachta indica.

 The solids left over from this cold-pressing process are turned into neem cakes.

 In its raw form, neem oil contains several beneficial and pesticide ingredients, most notably Azadirachtin.

 When ingested, the chemical can interrupt an insect’s growth cycle, cause infertility, and trick grub worms into starving themselves.
 This also breaks the breaking the life cycle of these beetle grubs.

 Aside from lawn grubs, neem oil is equally effective against a number of pests, including aphids, fungus gnats, mealybugs, spider mites, thrips, ants, whiteflies, and ticks.